Last Updated on September 30, 2023 by Rebecca Lake

 It’s important to bookend your days with a plan.
 Then, figure out a schedule for the hours in-between so you have a road map to follow.

 Some people daydream about their celebrity crushes.
-I daydream about crawling in bed and sleeping for 12 hours straight.
+As a burned-out single mom, you might daydream about crawling into bed and sleeping for 12 hours straight.

 If you’re suffering from single mom burnout exhaustion, you’ve got to find a way to get the rest you need.